 In what follows, we provide semantic representations of the meaning contributed by emoji, rather than attempting to provide naturalistic 'linguistic paraphrases' of emoji meaning.
-Although there may sometimes seem to be loose equivalences between emoji ( ) and natural language expressions (e.g., it's upsetting me), as in (12), many digital natives feel emoji cannot, in fact, be satisfactorily paraphrased in words - i.e., they are ineffable (see also Potts, 2005, 2007; Blakemore, 2011 for similar claims regarding linguistic expressives.
-See also Grosz (to appear) for related discussion ).
-Following this, we assume that, at least in the vast majority of cases, linguistic paraphrases cannot be truly parallel to emoji.
+Although there may sometimes seem to be loose equivalences between emoji () and natural language expressions (e.g., it's upsetting me), as in (12), 15 many digital natives feel emoji cannot, in fact, be satisfactorily paraphrased in words - i.e., they are ineffable (see also Potts, 2005, 2007; Blakemore, 2011 for similar claims regarding linguistic expressives.
+See also Grosz (to appear) for related a.
+Michael pulled herself up onto her elbow.